-If you were a part of the millions of viewers who watched the 2013 Superbowl commercial “God made a Farmer” you’ll see Wylie with his hard working family doing what they do every day to keep food on America’s tables.
-This ancient way of life remains the backbone of his art.
+by Dodge Trucks you’ll see Wylie with his hard working family doing what they do every day to keep food on America’s tables.
+His deep rooted Western lifestyle remains the backbone of his art.